Selubi/selubi.github.io/docs/linux/boot/grub.md

   - Linux
 ---

-One of the main sources of this article is the [LPIC-1 Exam 101 Learning Material: 102.2](https://learning.lpi.org/en/learning-materials/learning-materials/).
+One of the main sources of this document is the [LPIC-1 Exam 101 Learning Material: 102.2](https://learning.lpi.org/en/learning-materials/learning-materials/).
 However, particularly for this topic, plenty of scattered information across the internet is used as the source.

 ## What is it?